UFC 225 fight card, rumors: Event nearly complete with pair of titles on the line

 Dos Anjos is coming off an incredible performance when he earned a decision win over former 170-pound king Robbie Lawler.
 Covington earned a decision win over Brazilian legend Demian Maia in Maia's backyard in October.

-There have also been rumors that former WWE superstar CM Punk will make his return to the Octagon to face off with Mike Jackson in his hometown.
-While UFC hasn't officially announced it as part of the event, Jackson tweeted that it is happening.
+On Thursday, UFC announced a trio of fights official for the card in the Windy City.
+Former WWE superstar Phil "CM Punk" Brooks will make his return to the Octagon to face off with Mike Jackson in his hometown.
+Punk lost his professional debut in MMA at UFC 203 when he was knocked out by Mickey Gall.

+UFC also confirmed initial reports that they will be hosting the first women's featherweight fight that doesn't involve a belt when former bantamweight champion Holly Holm battles it out with former Invicta champion Megan Anderson.
+The winner likely gets the next shot at Cris Cyborg.
+Plus, top featherweights coming off a loss will collide when Ricardo Lamas squares off with Mirsad Bektic.

+There are now 12 fights official for the Windy City.
 Here's a look at the current fight card for Chicago.

 |Fight